Basics of Systematic Reviews

 If you're not sure how to start this process, a librarian can help.

-Step 4a: Install your Selected Citation Manager
+Step 4a: Select a Citation Manager

 Step 4b: Remove Duplicate Citations